lemire/FastPFor/README.md

 The code was tested under Windows, Linux and MacOS.

+The build system expects an x64 operating system.
+Under Linux and MacOS, typing `uname -a` in the console should print the `x86_64` string.
+If you have a 32-bit system, you may need to do extra work to build and run this code.
+Please use a 64-bit system instead.

 ## Hardware Requirements

+We require an x64 platform.

 To fully use the library, your processor should support SSSE3.
 This includes almost every Intel or AMD processor sold after 2006.
 (Note: the key schemes require merely SSE2.)